ogupte/trope/README.md

 ```

 #### Native JS Compatability
-Wrap native JS definitions to use them like a Trope.
+Create a Trope from a native JS definition.
 ```javascript
 function NativeJSAnimal (name) {
     this.name = name;